 Déjà vu.
 The bizarre sensation that you’ve experienced a moment – an exact moment – before.
-Science tells us, without knowing its true cause, that déjà vu is likely just a problem of memory, misfiring neurons or some other, as Wikipedia calls it, “psychological phenomena.”
+Science tells us, without knowing its true cause, that déjà vu is likely just a problem of memory, misfiring neurons or some other psychological phenomenon.

 Just recently, researchers at the University of St. Andrews in the United Kingdom studied these strange experiences, concluding that they may be the brain’s way of double-checking memories (or what they call “conflict resolution”).